luizbgomide/sovereign/arcane-traditions.md

 ### Accursed Arts

-An Accursed has an Effort score equal to their Magic skill level plus their Intelligence or Charisma modifier, to a minimum of one point.
+Accursed have Effort equal to their Magic skill level plus the highest of their Intelligence or Charisma modifiers, to a minimum of one point.
 Every Accursed gains either Accursed Bolt or Accursed Blade as a starting art, plus one more of their choice.
 Accursed arts may be used in or out of armor.

 - **Accursed Blade:** As an On Turn action, manifest an occult melee weapon as a one-handed 1d8 weapon or a two-handed 2d6 weapon.
-Both add your Magic skill to the damage roll, have a Shock rating of 2/15, and use Magic as the attack skill and the best of Str, Dex, Int, or Cha as its modifying attribute.
+Both add your Magic skill to the damage roll, have a Shock rating of 2/15, use Magic as the attack skill and the best of Str, Dex, Int, or Cha as its modifying attribute.
-- **Accursed Bolt:** As Accursed Blade, but you launch blasts of occult force instead of meleeing.
+- **Accursed Bolt:** Launch blasts of occult force using Magic as your attack skill and the best of Str, Dex, Int, or Cha as its modifying attribute.
 Their damage is 1d8 plus your Magic skill, their range is 200’, and the bolts can be thrown in melee at a -4 penalty to hit.
 These bolts need both hands free to hurl them.
 - **Bewitching Distraction:** Commit Effort for the day as a Main Action when talking to an intelligent target when not in combat.
 They must make a Mental save or become dazed, oblivious to their surroundings and forgetting you and all else that happened in that scene.
 Danger ends the daze but not the forgetting.
 - **Compelling Shriek:** Once per scene, Commit Effort for the day as a Main Action and shout a command of no more than seven words.
 Chosen targets who hear and understand must make a Mental save or perform that action for one round, provided it is not totally contrary to their character.
 - **Devil’s Bargain:** As a Main Action, consecrate a deal you’ve made with an uncoerced person.
 If they violate the deal or its spirit, you know instantly and may inflict 1d6 damage per level on them if desired.